wavesoft/jbb/doc/Bundle Format.md

 ## Header

+_Revision Notice: The previous version of the protocol was using the 0x4233 magic number in the header._

 The file header is organised as shown below.
-The `Magic` number is a 16-bit unsigned integer with value `0x4233`, so it's represented as `<33h,42h>` in machines with little-endian architecture or `<42h,33h>` in big-endian.
+The `Magic` number is a 16-bit unsigned integer with value `0x4231`, so it's represented as `<31h,42h>` in machines with little-endian architecture or `<42h,31h>` in big-endian.
 It's therefore possible to detect incompatible endianess before loading the bundle.

 The `Object Table ID` is the ID of the Object Table used to compile this bundle.
 This table contains the information required to re-construct the objects in the bundle and should be provided by the loader arguments.